helidon-io/helidon/docs/se/ai/langchain4j/oci-genai.md

 ## Authentication

 Integration uses OCI SDK authentication provider bean from the service registry.
-The simplest way to configure it is by adding [Helidon OCI integration](https://github.com/helidon-io/helidon/tree/main/integrations/oci/oci):
+The simplest way to configure it is by adding [Helidon OCI integration][helidon-oci-integration]:

 ```xml [pom.xml]
 <dependency>